 As CEO, she has delivered a series of financial successes that have further driven the growth of the WTA.
 She has secured and renewed numerous global sponsorships, most recently Xerox and SAP, the largest multi-platform international media deal secured by the WTA with Perform, record-setting WTA Championships in Istanbul and a five year strategic partnership with Singapore to stage the WTA Championships from 2014-2018, the largest deal ever completed in the history of the WTA.

 An advocate for women, she was instrumental in securing equal prize money for women tennis players at all four Grand Slams, which was finally completed in 2007 when Wimbledon and Roland Garros committed to offering equal pay to male and female athletes.
 Stacey Allaster holds a Bachelor's degree in Economics and Physical Education from Western, and an MBA from Western’s Ivey Business School.
+In 2014, she also received an honorary degree from Western University.
 The mother to children Jack and Alexandra, she and husband John Milkovich reside in St. Petersburg, Florida.

 Logging into the Giving to Western web site at www.giving.westernu.ca allows you to: